-Data are required from all LSEs whose annual peak demand in the last two consecutive years exceeded 200 MW.
+Data are requested from all LSEs whose annual peak demand in the last two consecutive years exceeded 200 MW.

-PRC section 25301 and CCR, Title 20, section 1345 give the CEC authority to require forecast submittals from all entities engaged in generating, transmitting, or distributing electric power by any facilities.
-These entities include utility distribution companies (UDCs), energy service providers (ESPs), community choice aggregators (CCAs), and all other entities that serve end-use loads, collectively referred to as LSEs.
-However, according to existing regulations, small LSEs need not comply with the complete reporting requirements but may be required to submit demand forecasts in an alternative abbreviated form established by the CEC.
-For this specific IEPR proceeding, the CEC is not requesting long-term forecast data using these forms from any LSE with peak demand less than 200 MW.
+PRC Section 25301 and CCR, Title 20, Section 1345, give the CEC authority to require forecast submittals from all entities engaged in generating, transmitting, or distributing electric power by any facility.
+These entities include utility distribution companies (UDC) - specifically investor-owned utilities (IOU) and publicly owned utilities (POU), energy service providers (ESP), community choice aggregators (CCA) permitted to operate under Assembly Bill 117 (Migden, Chapter 838, Statutes of 2002), and all other entities that serve end-use loads, collectively referred to as LSEs.
+However, small LSEs1 need not comply with the complete reporting requirements but may be required to submit demand forecasts in an alternative abbreviated form established by the CEC.
+For this specific IEPR proceeding, the CEC is not requesting long-term forecast data using these forms from any LSE with peak demand less than 200 MW in either of the last two years.